sravi1210/Anonymous-Counselling/README.md

 # Anonymous-Counselling portal
-A protal developed by students of IIT Guwahati
+A portal developed by students of IIT Guwahati